-THE COUNTDOWN HAS BEGUN MOVE BEYOND THE CONFINES OF YOUR TINY UNIVERSE this November with the release of PAX IMPERIA Eminent Domain and the launch of the largest galactic playing environment ever created for home computer.
+MOVE BEYOND THE CONFINES OF YOUR TINY UNIVERSE this November with the release of PAX IMPERIA Eminent Domain and the launch of the largest galactic playing environment ever created for home computer.
 Up to 16 players at a time can vie to discover, explore and colonise as many as 800 unique and individual worlds in a struggle for ulitmate control of the galaxy itself.
 EMPIRE, CONQUEST, DOMINATION AND WAR are not words for the faint of heart.
 Creating a star-spanning civilisation is easy, hanging onto it may just prove to be a little tougher.
 True leaders will master every aspect of their growing space empires.
 From the fine art of inter-stellar diplomacy to crushing hostile adversaries using the game's state-of-the-art real time 3D combat engine.
-THE CONQUEST OF THE UNIVERSE OFFERS the greatest challenge mankind has ever seen.
+THE CONQUEST OF THE UNIVERSE offers the greatest challenge mankind has ever seen.
 ALL THAT IS STOPPING YOU IS THE SIZE OF YOUR AMBITION!
 PAX WEBSITE www.paximperia.com ormula One may be the most prestigious motor sport, but that doesn't make it the most exciting.
 That honour must surely belong to the British Touring Car Championship, where more overtaking occurs in one 20-lap race than during a whole season of F1.
 Cars continuously jostle for position, and contact between the highly competitive drivers often results in major incidents.
 CodeMasters obviously realised this and quickly grabbed the licence to produce the only official game of the 1997 Touring Car season.
 TOCA Touring Car Championship features this year's 16 drivers racing on all eight circuits, which include Silverstone, Donington Park and Brands Hatch.
 The attention to detail goes further than mere statistics; the cars are realistically modelled (and look particularly impressive in the 3D-accelerated PC version), while the tracks are painstakingly recreated.
 In audio terms, most of the sound effects have been sampled from raw experience at real events.
-Furthermore, the cars' handling is equally realistic, with impressive suspension dynamics allowing for four-wheel drift when including Renault, Audi and Honda, are featured cornering, varied traction depending on the terrain, or massive powerslides and huge crashes when things don't go according to plan.
+Furthermore, the cars' handling is equally realistic, with impressive suspension dynamics allowing for four-wheel drift when

+52 PRESCREEN PRESCREEN TOCA TOURING CAR CHAMPIONSHIP FOR MANY YEARS, THE BRITISH TOURING CAR CHAMPIONSHIP HAS OFFERED SUPERIOR THRILLS TO FORMULA ONE; NOW, FINALLY, A GAME EMERGES TO EXPLOIT THE POTENTIAL OF THE SPORT cornering, varied traction depending on the terrain, or massive powerslides and huge crashes when things don't go according to plan.
 Should such incidents arise, any impact will leave its mark as the cars suffer from realtime panel deformation.
 The usual single race, time trial and championship modes apply, as well as a fourplayer splitscreen mode and eightplayer network option for the PC.
 PlayStation owners have a choice between a horizontal or vertical splitscreen twoplayer option.
-Weather conditions such as rain, fog, snow are also implemented and affect how far a driver can see in front of the car, as well as making control far more treacherous.
-Here, too, particular attention has been paid to the game's realism, with seemingly trivial effects such as lights reflecting off the wet track surface, or illuminating the mist surrounding them during foggy conditions.
-TOCA Touring Car Championship looks mightily impressive, On current form, it's set to be the next big thing in the everpopular racing game arena.